 “Since it was in a new place, it did not have any of the baggage that some of the established cities had,” Dollar says.
 “It was truly a blank slate.”

-Now, in 2015, the capitol still stands in Raleigh, the thriving, dynamic community that it is.
+Today, the capitol still stands in Raleigh, the thriving, dynamic community that it is.
 And I have also made amends with my 8-year-old self, who was less appreciative of the embattled vision that created for the city that guides us.
 May Raleigh do so from now on, forever.